opensearch-project/cross-cluster-replication/CONTRIBUTING.md

 New files in your code contributions should contain the following license header.
 If you are modifying existing files with license headers, or including new files that already have license headers, do not remove or modify them without guidance.

-## Backports

-The Github workflow in [`backport.yml`](.github/workflows/backport.yml) creates backport PRs automatically when the original PR with an appropriate label `backport <backport-branch-name>` is merged to main with the backport workflow run successfully on the PR.
-For example, if a PR on main needs to be backported to `1.x` branch, add a label `backport 1.x` to the PR and make sure the backport workflow runs on the PR along with other checks.
-Once this PR is merged to main, the workflow will create a backport PR to the `1.x` branch.

 ### Kotlin